Improving Brain Tumour Care surveys share your experiences and help create change

-Since school makes up such a large part of a child’s daily life, this is naturally where most of their friendships are formed and strengthened, so teachers are in a great place to be able to support children to maintain their friendships following a brain tumour diagnosis.
+Since school makes up such a large part of a child’s daily life, this is naturally where most of their friendships are formed and strengthened.
+Teachers are in a great place to be able to support children to maintain their friendships following a brain tumour diagnosis.
+This page is full of resources for teaching a child with a brain tumour.

 Three young adults in The Brain Tumour Charity hoodies play Giant Jenga in a park with three children.